PFKimmerle/Substack/Web_Development/README.md

 2. Navigate to the project folder you are interested in.
 3. Refer to the specific README in the project directory for detailed setup instructions.

-## Contributions

-Contributions are welcome!
-If you have improvements or bug fixes, please open a pull request with your changes.

 ## License